 8. Pipefitter and Plumber

 Pipefitters and plumbers install and repair pipes in every type of building.
 This is an excellent choice because the median salary for a pipefitter or a plumber is $53,910.
 That equals $25.92 per hour.
-As with the other options on this list, you can train to be a pipefitter or a plumber through an apprenticeship, but as with the other jobs listed here, you will have an easier time obtaining an entry-level position if you complete a certificate program.
+As with the other options on this list, you can train to be a pipefitter or a plumber through an apprenticeship or training program, but as with the other jobs listed here, you will have an easier time obtaining an entry-level position if you complete a certificate program.
 However a college degree is NOT required.

 The pipefitting/plumbing certificate requires that you take several courses, including low/high pressure boiler, intro to the welding processes, pneumatics/logic, hydraulics, piping print reading, plumbing codes, pipefitting/plumbing, piping systems, maintenance tools/equipment, building print reading and applied industrial mathematics.